RamblingCookieMonster/RamblingCookieMonster.github.io/_posts/2015-05-18-Source-Control-Survey.md

 #### Raw Data

 The raw data is available [here](/images/source-control/VCSSurveyRaw.xlsx).
 For a basic report, check out the [TypeForm results](https://pscookiemonster.typeform.com/report/RRc2Oj/XrQF).
-These are a bit boring though, let's dig in a bit!
+These are a bit boring though, let's dig in!

-#### Source Control Use by Job Function
+### Source Control Use by Job Function

 First, a quick glimpse at source control usage broken down by job function.
 We excluded job functions with less than 5 respondents.